-North Korea slams U.S. for allowing Seoul to build up missile capability
+North Korea rebukes U.S. for allowing Seoul to build up missile capability

 North Korea is also issuing a “warning that it could confront the United States and South Korea about … the termination of the missile pact,” Yang said.

-“It is a serious blunder for [the United States] to pressurize the DPRK by creating asymmetric imbalance in and around the Korean Peninsula,” Kim, the North Korean commentator, wrote.
+“It is a serious blunder for [the United States] to pressurize the DPRK by creating asymmetric imbalance in and around the Korean Peninsula,” wrote Kim, the North Korean commentator.
 “The U.S. act of giving free ‘missile’ rein to South Korea is all meant to spark off [an] arms race … and check the development of the DPRK.”

 The Chinese ambassador to South Korea, Xing Haiming, had said that the missile guidelines were a bilateral matter between Washington and Seoul.